StoddardOXC/openxcom-android/README.md

 This is a fork of sfalexrog's repository of OpenXcom for Android and most of the actual work has been done by him.

 I (Meridian) have only copied and customized his work on this build system.

-# Caveats (by sfalexrog)

-This project uses ndk-build system, which is marked as "deprecated" by Google (even though there's no alternative as of time of me writing this).
-Still, expect changes to the build system.

-I'm no expert in Gradle build system, so most of the code is not very good.
-Anyway, it seems to work, and I'm not touching it anytime soon.

-This project is basically my "hello world", and it started at the time when I didn't really know what Java was.
-Expect bad code and inefficient solutions.
-Better yet, send me a P/R to fix something :-)